 Set a clear vision

-Think: What does a diverse and inclusive workplace look like for your organisation?
+Think: What does a diverse and inclusive workplace look like?

 Top tip: Approach other thought leaders, think tanks or not-for-profits to help define and refine your vision and understand what best practice really is.

-- Understand your own organisational challenges and determine what best practice might be applicable for your company.
+- Understand what best practice might look like for your company.